zelanko/sql-docs.pt-br/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 ## <a name="components"></a>Componentes

-O SQL Server 2017 oferece suporte às linguagens R e Python.
+O SQL Server dá suporte a R e Python.
 A tabela a seguir descreve os componentes do.

 | Componente | Descrição |
 |-----------|-------------|